Latest Blog Post

 Three Times the Violence – presentation at the American Society of Criminologists

-On Thursday, November 20th, Brudnick Center co-directors Jack Levin and Gordana Rabrenovic will be presenting a new documentary short film at the annual American Society of Criminologists conference in San Francisco.
+On Thursday, November 20th, Brudnick Center co-directors Jack Levin and Gordana Rabrenovic gave a presentation at the annual American Society of Criminology conference in San Francisco, which included a screening of a new documentary short film.
 The film is entitled Three Times the Violence, and it describes and details the under-reported and largely unnoticed percentage of crimes committed against people with disabilities, and calls us to action to recognize such incidents as hate crimes against a disadvantaged population, deserving of as much attention as hate crimes against other minorities.
 The full 15-minute video is viewable here:

 Three Times the Violence